 The researchers found utility companies that built state-of-the-art facilities produced both better environmental and economic performance over the three-year period.
 This might be because, in an industry where capital expansions take so long, it’s wise to invest now in technologies and processes that will likely be standard in the future.

-The Key Takeaway for Managers in Capital-Intensive Industries
+Takeaway for Managers in Capital-Intensive Industries

 The financial benefits of emissions trading are relatively short term: reducing a firm’s real emissions will produce financial benefits over the long term.